About TeethPhoenix, AZ

 Throughout your life, you will have two sets of teeth: primary (baby) teeth and secondary (permanent) teeth.
 The primary teeth first appear around ages 4-8 months, and usually all 20 are in place by age 3.
-However, these times can vary and still be very normal.
+However, these eruption times can vary and still be normal.

 Your front 4 squared-off teeth are called incisors.
 The pointed teeth adjacent to them are called canines or cuspids.
 Continuing towards the back of the adult mouth, the next teeth are referred to as pre-molars or bicuspids.
 Then, the large back teeth are the molars and we can have up to have 3 in each corner of the mouth.